rmehri01/Housing-Finder/README.md

 ## Future Improvements

 * Complete frontend for the app.
-* Add full integration test (not just Redis and Postgres separately).
+* Add a full integration test (not just Redis and Postgres separately).
 * More specific logging.
 * More advanced functional techniques like MTL, optics, and streaming data.